altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 ~it was locked~
 "L_R:: The cellar door is locked."
 "D::Da, as it is."
-"L_R::Is there a key?"
+"L_R::...Is there a key?"
 "D::The seneschal has it."
 ~Lenny waited~
 "D::He's somewhere in that..."
+~...that throng, well shit...~
 'L_R::Can you break down the door?'
 'AD_R::No, but I have a hairpin.'
-*Jochek stretched out their hand expectantly* 'J_R::Keep look out.'
+*Jochek stretched out their hand expectantly*
-*Lenny poured vials into a vat*
+~Ada might have nimbler hands, but her hearing was better too~ *Ada climbed the stairs, and stopped short at the sound of footsteps above* 'LX::How many is that?'
+~About 20 Ada guessed~
-*Ada climbed the stairs, and stopped short at the sound of footsteps above* "L_R::Hey, go outside and make some noise - see if you can get their attention" "D::Who's attention?"
+*Lenny stopped what he was doing, and took out jugs of liquid on the table* "L_R::Hey, go outside and make some noise - see if you can get their attention" "D::Who's attention?"
-"L_R::Downstairs, main floor, sounds like three of them" *Lenny grabbed another tub of white powder off of the shelf* *Dana opened the large metal door*
+"L_R::Downstairs, main floor, sounds  most of them" *Lenny grabbed another tub of white powder off of the shelf* *Dana opened the large metal door*
 ~It slid open with a hiss~